R U OK? Day: Your chance to make a difference

-It’s not always easy to ask people about their mental health, but it could be one of the most important conversation you ever have.
-A lack of connection with others can be a major factor that contributes to people experiencing depressive feelings Research shows that 57 percent of Australians want to be asked the question, “Are you OK?”
+It’s not always easy to ask people about their mental health, but it could be one of the most important conversations you ever have.
+A lack of connection with others can be a major factor that contributes to people experiencing depressive feelings.
+Research shows that 57% of Australians want to be asked the question, “Are you OK?”

 When should you ask someone if they are OK?

-If someone you know seems sad, agitated or withdrawn, or they are behaving in ways which appear to be out of character, they may be struggling with their mental health or, in extreme cases, having suicidal feelings.
+If someone you know seems sad, agitated or withdrawn, or they are behaving in ways that are out of character, they may be struggling with their mental health or, in extreme cases, having suicidal feelings.
 If you are worried about someone, it is better to follow your gut instincts and ask them how they are rather than to ignore the signs and leave them to deal with their problems alone.